aidani9/logistic_growth/README.md

 ##Question 1
 We use the dataset experiment.csv which contains t, the time in seconds and N, the observed population size.
 We looked at the data in two different phases.
 Firstly, the early growth phase where t is small and the carrying capacity K is much  greater than the initial population size N0
-This model helps us to estimate the intrinsic growth rate as the growth should not be limited by approaching the carrying capacity.
+This model helps us to estimate the intrinsic growth rate r, as the growth should not be limited by approaching the carrying capacity.
+Using this model, my estimate for r is
 Secondly we looked at the carrying capacity phase as the population is approaching its limit, to estimate the carrying capacity, we estimate K as the mean population size during this stable phase.

 Using the estimated parameters we created the logistic growth model which shows rapid growth in the early phase close to the intrinsic growth rate and then the curve stabillises as the population approaches carrying capacity.
 This model shows a good fit between theoretical values and the values we observe in the lab.